Jobs & Internships

 • 1-page statement of your teaching philosophy and how you’ll apply it at Hugo House

-• Two sample course descriptions with a syllabus or break-down of class content (no more than a page each) modeled after our online course catalog
+• One sample course description with a syllabus or break-down of class content (no more than a page) modeled after our online course catalog

 Volunteer